-- Syncing speed will depend on your hardware, but expect the sync process to take about 20 minutes per video deposition hour.
+- Syncing speed will depend on your hardware and operating system, with the latest iPad or Mac devices and the latest operating system offering better performance.
+You can expect the sync process to take about 5 to 20 minutes per video deposition hour depending on your configuration.

 - During the sync process you can continue to read, review, and annotate other transcripts in the same Case File.

-- The sync process will stop if you close TranscriptPad, open a different Case File, or allow the iPad to lock.
+- The sync process will pause if you close TranscriptPad, open a different Case File, or allow the iPad to lock.
 You can manually restart the sync when you re-open the Case File.

 - You may want to disable Auto-Lock to prevent the iPad from locking and stopping the sync process.
 You can disable Auto-Lock by going to Settings > Display & Brightness > Auto-Lock > Never.

 - TranscriptPad uses your device’s speech recognition engine for U.S. English only.

 Syncing on iPad or Mac

 1. Open the Case File and import a new transcript, or open an existing transcript.

 2. While viewing the transcript in the preview window, tap/click on the Link and Sync button a the top of your screen.